Taha0229/GenAI_with_LLM/README.md

 #### Workflow with Human labeler

-1. Select an instruct LLM, in our case it happens to be `flan-T5-base` <br><br>
+1. Select an instruct LLM, in our case it happens to be `flan-T5-base`

 2. Gather prompt dataset.
-In our case, since we are fine-tuning it in only one task i.e. conversation summarization, the prompt is `Summarize the following conversation`<br><br>
+In our case, since we are fine-tuning it in only one task i.e. conversation summarization, the prompt is `Summarize the following conversation`

-3. Pass the prompts to the LLM to generate a set of completions <br><br>
+3. Pass the prompts to the LLM to generate a set of completions

 4. Collect feedback from human labeler
     4.1 Define model alignment criterion
     4.2 obtain human feedback through labeler workforce for the prompt-response sets
     Eg:
     Prompt (My house is too hot) -> LLM -> generates three completion
     alignment criterion: helpfulness- labeler will rank from most helpful to least helpful as the following
     rank 1 (best) > rank 2 > rank 3 (worst)
     The process is performed on multiple completion and each completion is labeled by multiple labeler to form a consensus to achieve a much more diverse dataset.
-For the whole procedure on how to label the completion, human labeler gets an instruction document for labelling.<br><br>
+    For the whole procedure on how to label the completion, human labeler gets an instruction document for labelling.

 5. prepare labeled data for training
     5.1 Convert ranked completion into pairwise training data for the reward model.
     Prompt + completion -> Ranks by human (Example: completion 1 is ranked 2, completion 2 is ranked 1 and completion 3 is ranked 3) -> Create a completion pair Completion (for 3 completions possible pairs are)
     1,2 -> reward (0,1)
     1,3 -> reward (1,0)
     2,3 -> reward (1,0)

     5.2 Reorder so preferred option comes first
     2, 1 -> reward (1,0)
     1,3 -> reward (1,0)
     2,3 -> reward (1,0)
-(yj, yk) -> (preferred, not preferred)  <br><br>
+    (yj, yk) -> (preferred, not preferred)

 6. Training Reward Model
 Train a model to predict preferred completion from {yj,yk} ranked completion paris for prompt x
 (Prompt x + completion yj) + (Prompt x + completion yk) --> Reward Model --> (Reward rj) + (Reward rk)